Tharun Bhascker: Early life

 Tharun Bhascker was born on 5 November 1988 in Madras (now Chennai) and was raised in Hyderabad.
 His father hailed from Warangal, Telangana, while his mother is from Tirupati, Andhra Pradesh.
-Bhascker studied at Hyderabad Public School, and Swami Vivekananda Institute of Technology.
+Bhascker studied at The Hyderabad Public School, Begumpet, and Swami Vivekananda Institute of Technology.
 He later graduated from New York Film Academy.

 His father, Uday Bhaskar, died in 2015.
 His mother, Geetha Bhaskar, made her acting debut in Sekhar Kammula's Fidaa (2017).

 Film career

 Bhascker started his career directing short films such as Anukokunda, and Sainma.
 Anukokunda was screened at the Cannes Film Festival.

 His first full length directorial feature film was Pelli Choopulu (2016).
 The film received National Film Award for Best Feature Film in Telugu, and Bhasckar won Best Screenplay for Dialogues.
 The film was remade in Hindi as Mitron (2018), in Malayalam as Vijay Superum Pournamiyum (2019), and in Tamil as Oh Manapenne.

 In 2018, Bhasckar made his acting debut with the role of Singeetham Srinivasa Rao in the biopic Mahanati.
 His second directorial is the buddy comedy film Ee Nagaraniki Emaindhi (2018).
 Later in the year, he wrote the screenplay for the ZEE5 web series, B. Tech.

 In 2019, Bhaskar played the lead role in Meeku Maathrame Cheptha.

 Keedaa Cola, directed by Tharun Bhascker, was released on 3 November 2023.
+His upcoming film as a lead actor Gaayapadda Simham is set to release theatrically on 1st May, 2026.

 Personal life

-Bhasckar is married to Latha Naidu.
-She is a production and costume designer for films and advertisements.
-She worked for films such as Pelli Choopulu, Ee Nagaraniki Emaindi and U Turn.
+Bhascker is the son of actress and educational entrepreneur Geetha Bhascker Dhaassyam who has appeared in films such as Fidaa, Ee Nagaraniki Emaindi, and Sita Ramam, among others.
+He is also the nephew of former Warangal West MLA Dasyam Vinay Bhaskar.